BogdanClaudiuGeorgescu/Basic_exercises_in_python-/README.md

 - a password is created by choosing 4 random numbers and mixing them up them to make a password.
 - it leverages the concepts of lists, loops and the random module.

+**-> Basic for loops** - the 1st of November 2024
+- making use of for loops to solve basic Python problems.
+- secondary use is made of lists, range functions, variables, f strings, dictionaries, tuples.

 ## Contributions ##
 - If you have any corrections or improvements, please feel free to contribute.